National Review

-Review Plus allows ad-free and unlimited access to both online and print articles.

 History

 Background

 Before National Review's founding in 1955, the American right was a largely unorganized collection of people who shared intertwining philosophies but had little opportunity for a united public voice.
 They wanted to marginalize the antiwar, noninterventionistic views of the Old Right.

 In 1953, moderate Republican Dwight D. Eisenhower was president, and many major magazines such as the Saturday Evening Post, Time, and Reader's Digest were strongly conservative and anticommunist, as were many newspapers including the Chicago Tribune and St. Louis Globe-Democrat.
-A few small-circulation conservative magazines, such as Human Events and The Freeman, preceded National Review in developing Cold War Conservatism in the 1950s.
+A few small-circulation conservative magazines, such as Human Events and The Freeman, preceded National Review in developing Cold War conservatism in the 1950s.

-Early years

 In 1953, Russell Kirk published The Conservative Mind, which traced an intellectual bloodline from Edmund Burke to the Old Right in the early 1950s.
 This challenged the notion among intellectuals that no coherent conservative tradition existed in the United States.

 A young William F. Buckley Jr. was greatly influenced by Kirk's concepts.
 Buckley had money; his father grew rich from oil fields in Mexico.
 He first tried to purchase Human Events, but was turned down.
 He then met Willi Schlamm, the experienced editor of The Freeman; they would spend the next two years raising the $300,000 necessary to start their own weekly magazine, originally to be called National Weekly.
 (A magazine holding the trademark to the name prompted the change to National Review.)
 The statement of intentions read:

 Middle-of-the-Road, qua Middle of the Road, is politically, intellectually, and morally repugnant.
-We shall recommend policies for the simple reason that we consider them right (rather than “non-controversial”); and we consider them right because they are based on principles we deem right (rather than on popularity polls)...
+We shall recommend policies for the simple reason that we consider them right (rather than "non-controversial"); and we consider them right because they are based on principles we deem right (rather than on popularity polls)...
 The New Deal revolution, for instance, could hardly have happened save for the cumulative impact of The Nation and The New Republic, and a few other publications, on several American college generations during the twenties and thirties.